 About

-Prior to her most recent role at NAA, Delaney was the Head of Product at Podopolo at 27 years old; where she led a team of product managers, designers, and engineers; ensured a 30% increase in user retention; and drove a 50% increase in engagement by crafting a gamification system.
-At Naya Labs, she oversaw a diverse portfolio of products including Solar Lead Factory (B2B2C), The Breakdown App (social media), Veenly (consumer), Hero ALERT app (health tech), and GIFCT (cybersecurity).
-She was also previously the youngest product manager hired at EVERFI at 25 years old, where she helped generate an additional $10 million in annual revenue.
+Before NAA, she served as Head of Product at Podopolo, where she led a multidisciplinary team and achieved a 30% increase in retention and a 50% increase in engagement by pioneering gamification strategies.
+At Naya Labs, she oversaw a diverse product suite including health tech, B2B platforms, and consumer apps.
+Earlier in her career, she became the youngest product manager hired at EVERFI at 25, where her leadership contributed to an additional $10M in annual revenue.

 “When I was eight-years-old, I met Stevie Wonder through a close friend of mine (no, I wasn’t able to take a photo–so you just have to take my word for it).
 He was the first disabled person I ever met, and it was life-changing.
 Being able to see that he was both disabled and an incredibly successful icon imbued me with confidence.
 From then on, I knew that I could succeed at whatever I wanted to do.”